supershay84/Tweetr/tweetr.md

 <br/>

 ## Walkthrough
+You will be working as a team collaboratively using Git on this homework.

-We will be making a new Rails app from scratch.
+We will be making a new Rails app from scratch and a new React app for the front end.
 The app will have a single model called `Tweet`, with routes and controllers.

 The app will have full CRUD functionality through either cURL or Postman.

 Rails is a framework that favors **convention** over **configuration**, so it is important to name your folders, files, and classes with the correct combination of upper or lowercase letters, and name them according to whether they are meant to be plural or singular.
 These conventions are mentioned throughout this walkthrough.

+**Half the team should work on the backend and half should work on the front end*

 ## LET THERE BE LIGHT